 Your will is a legal document, and it should be drafted or amended by an attorney.
-The UI Foundation Planned Giving staff are available to work with you and your attorney to draft a bequest that will fit your situation, satisfy your personal goals, and meet the University's needs.
+The UI Center for Advancement Planned Giving staff are available to work with you and your attorney to draft a bequest that will fit your situation, satisfy your personal goals, and meet the University's needs.

 I give to the State University of Iowa Foundation, an Iowa nonprofit corporation of Iowa City, Iowa,

 2. all of my interest in the following described property: ____________

 3. ____ percent or all of the residue of my estate,(Choose one of the following:)